top of page

 Services

-To begin the process of establishing services with Brave Heart Volunteers, please complete the Referral Form and the Care Receiver Intake Forms.
-Then submit the completed forms to Brave Heart Volunteers by email to kathryn@braveheartvolunteers.org or in person at 120 Katlian Street, Sitka, AK.
+To begin the process of establishing services with Brave Heart Volunteers, please complete the Intake Form.
+If the care receiver is a referral, please complete the Referral Form.
+Then submit the completed form(s) to Brave Heart Volunteers by email to kathryn@braveheartvolunteers.org or in person at 120 Katlian Street, Sitka, AK.

 Read below to learn about our areas of service.

-Volunteers at Brave Heart are compassionate, caring, and available up to 2 hours a week to connect with your loved one for social and emotional support.
-Volunteers are not trained to provide medical assistance of any kind, but can spend time conversing, playing cards, reading, or other similar activities with your loved one.
-They may also assist with errands, minor household tasks, or light yard work.
+BHV Visiting Volunteers are available to provide up to 2 hours a week for those wanting companionship or social and emotional support.
+Our volunteers do not provide medical assistance of any kind, but can spend time conversing, playing cards, reading, or other similar activities.
+They may also assist with errands or minor household tasks.

 Contact us to learn more about connecting with a volunteer or becoming a volunteer.